Chabad House Residence Hall – “Your Home Away from Home”

 “Then my parents and I were introduced to Rabbi Goodman (the Chabad House Campus Rabbi).
 He had such an outgoing nature, with such a warm smile; this, along with his reassurances that one’s level of observance didn’t matter when it came to ‘fitting in’ at Chabad House, is what ultimately convinced me that this is where I wanted to live.”
 She went on to live in Chabad House for three years, gradually becoming more involved in Chabad programming as well.
 “This is the warmest, friendliest place-I can’t imagine my college experience without being here.”

-Rebekah Loewenstein didn’t discover Chabad House until after attending Rutgers for her freshman year.
+Rebekah Loewenstein, a past dorm resident, didn’t discover Chabad House until after attending Rutgers for her freshman year.
 After attending one of Chabad’s weekly Friday night dinners, following months of procrastination, Rebekah instantly realized she would somehow have to get more involved with Chabad.
 The first step she took was signing up to live at Chabad House.
 “I signed up as fast as I could,” Loewenstein remembers.

 Rebekah’s involvement with Chabad House ultimately stemmed from her initial decision to make Chabad House her home.
 As time passed, she became increasingly involved, attending weekly meetings, helping out at Tuesday night socials, and making sure to never miss a Friday night dinner.
-Eventually, she became so involved that she entered into her current leadership position of co-Vice President.
+Eventually, she became so involved that she went on to the leadership position of co-Vice President.

 There are many advantages of living at Chabad House beyond the one-of-a-kind environment it provides its residents.
 Availability of housing on or near Rutgers’ Campus is very limited and students are often housed far from the campus center.
 Situated at 170 College Avenue, Chabad House is ideally located in the heart of Rutgers’ bustling campus, directly across from Alexander Library, Brower Commons, and the Rutgers Gym.
-In addition, living at Chabad House means that the Kosher Dining Hall is always just a few staircases, or a quick elevator ride away, a convenience especially appreciated by residents during the chilly winter months.
+This 90,000 sq. ft. facility is also home to a Sephardic synagogue, a first ever on an American college campus, and an International Coffee House.
+In addition, living at Chabad House means that the Kosher Dining Hall is just steps away, a convenience especially appreciated by residents during the chilly winter months.
 Additionally, Chabad House is located just two blocks from a beautiful park, allowing a quick and quiet retreat amidst the bustle of College Avenue.

 There are other valuable benefits that are part and parcel of life at Chabad House.
 The Goodman family moves in each and every Shabbos and Jewish holiday, meaning that the residents get to experience the beauty of Shabbos spent with a large family.
 Over the course of an entire year together, the members of Chabad House become a surrogate family of sorts, and Chabad House their home away from home.
 This, too, adds an extra dimension to Shabbos and holidays that would be impossible to experience living anywhere else.